 Karen J Williams

-Karen is a qualified and experienced counsellor and psychotherapist, a graduate of the Centre for Counselling and Psychotherapy Education in London.
+Karen is a qualified and experienced counsellor and psychotherapist, EMDR practitioner and trauma specialist, seeing clients in London W2 (Paddington), London SW1W (Victoria), and in Glastonbury.
+She is a graduate of CCPE, the Centre for Counselling and Psychotherapy Education in London.
 CCPE is the largest training centre for transpersonal and integrative psychotherapy in the UK and is a member organisation of the British Association for Counselling and Psychotherapy (BACP) and the United Kingdom Council for Psychotherapy (UKCP).
 BACP and UKCP are the professional associations which accredit various trainings offered by CCPE.
 Karen is a member of BACP, a registered member of UKCP, and a member of the EMDR Association UK & Ireland.
 She abides by the codes of conduct and ethical practice of these associations.

 Relational and Holistic Approach To Working With Clients